 -install <name of certificate file> Replaces any previous CA list and creates a new one that includes this CA certificate only. -install_add <name of certificate file>

-Adds the new CA certificate to the existing CA list.
+Adds the new CA or intermediate certificate to the existing CA list.

 Note: The -install and -install_add options install only the certificate file.
 Keep the private key file in a safe place and use it only for issuing certificates.

 Create a TLS certificate using the gen_cert command line utility.